-Ty Felin is primarily concerned with accepting young people of mixed gender between the ages of 11 to 18 years.
-The home supports young people with emotional and behavioural difficulties (EBD) and social difficulties (SEBD), who are within secondary school or further education and those who are attending vocational and work based programmes.
+Ty Felin is primarily concerned with accepting young people of mixed gender between the ages of 10 to 18 years.
+The home supports young people who have encountered adverse childhood experiences (ACES) and with emotional and behavioural difficulties (EBD) and social difficulties (SEBD).
+As social emotional and behavioural difficulties (SEBD) is a generic term it will frequently encompass a number of diagnosed or possibly undiagnosed developmental disorders or special educational needs including: SEMH, ADHD, Dyslexia, Dyspraxia, Dyscalculia, Language Difficulties, Opposition Defiant Disorder (ODD), Conduct Disorder (CD), Pathological Demand Avoidance (PDA) and Attachment Disorder (AD).
+We will therefore always consider a young person with other associated learning difficulties who for a number of reasons may benefit from the care and education we offer, together with any other needs that are the concern of parents/carers and the placing authority.
 The intention of the home is to provide effective care and support to young people in preparation for the next stage of their life.
-This may be a view to transitioning the young person back into the family home, foster care or alternative residential placements as depicted in their care plan.
+This may be a view to transitioning the young person back into the family home, foster care or alternative residential placements as depicted in their personal plan.
 Admissions to the home may also include a planned programme of progression from Bryn Tirion Hall, where the young people would have spent some time both living in residence and attending the on-site school.
 There may however be times when a young person will meet the admission criteria, without having attended the organisations sister home or school.
 We are unable to offer accommodation to young people who have significant physical disability or those requiring intimate personal care.